 Opioid Overdose Reversal

-As directed by the 130th Maine legislature, the Department provides these guidelines and resources for schools that choose to stock emergency medication for a suspected opioid overdose on school grounds.
-As directed by the 131st Maine Legislature, Public Law 2023, Chapter 460, all public schools are required to offer training to secondary students in the administration of naloxone hydrochloride in nasal spray form.
+As directed by Public Law 2021, Chapter 115, section 1, the Maine Department of Education provides these guidelines and resources for schools that choose to stock emergency medication for a suspected opioid overdose on school grounds.
+Public Law 2023, Chapter 460, Part A, section 1 requires all public schools to offer training to secondary students in the administration of naloxone hydrochloride in nasal spray form.

 Procurement